DaredevilOSS/sqlc-gen-csharp/docs/03_Usage.md

 | sqlc.narg   | ✅          | ✅    | ✅       |
 | sqlc.slice  | 🚫          | ✅    | ✅       |
 | sqlc.embed  | ✅          | ✅    | ✅       |

-- ✅ means the feature is fully supported.
-- 🚫 means the database does not support the feature.
-- ❌ means the feature is not supported by the plugin (but could be supported by the database).

 More info can be found in [here](https://docs.sqlc.dev/en/stable/reference/macros.html#macros).